Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: EPTAS for .

-\subsection{Step 3: The rounding algorithm}
+\subsection{Step 4: The rounding algorithm.}

-As our final step, we show that the dependent rounding framework of Gandhi et al.~\cite{GandhiKPS06} can be exploited to convert a fractional solution to the linear relaxation of~\eqref{eqn:IP_Strong} into a nearly-feasible assignment for our original problem~\eqref{eqn:IP_scheduling}.
+As our final step, we show that the dependent rounding framework of Gandhi et al.~\cite{GandhiKPS06} can be exploited to convert any feasible solution to the linear relaxation~\eqref{eqn:linear_relax} into a nearly-feasible assignment for our original problem~\eqref{eqn:IP_scheduling}.

-\paragraph{Background.} Summarizing the bare necessities of their approach, suppose that $G = (A,B,E)$ is a bipartite graph, in which each edge $(i,j) \in E$ is associated with a value $x_{ij} \in [0,1]$.
-Then, the authors propose a randomized construction for a set of Bernoulli random variables $\{ X_{ij} \}_{(i,j) \in E}$ that satisfy the next three properties: \begin{enumerate} [topsep=0pt,itemsep=0pt] \item[$(P_1)$] Marginal distribution: $\prpar{ X_{ij} = 1 } = x_{ij}$, for every edge $(i,j) \in E$.